 - manage crown land that fronts onto a river or creek (licensed through the Department of Environment, Land, Water and Planning

 We give preference to frontages greater than 50 metres along rivers and creeks in the Port Phillip and Westernport region.
-Projects are prioritised based on the principles outlined in the Healthy Waterways Strategy.

 We also prioritise applications for frontages with links to areas of high value vegetation or other waterway improvement work.